 People often go with soap and shampoo for cleaning.
 You can use dish-washing detergent too.
 Please be careful of the shape of the object as well.
 Cleaning it too much with using shampoos and detergent will make it lose its shape.

 Use a Honing Oil for the Job

 You’ll see Honing Oil being used in machine shops.
-Particularly, when cleaning the intricate parts.
+Particularly, during the cleaning process of the intricate parts.
 For the uninitiated, this thing can be a “Mineral Oil.”
 Although, you’ll find vegetable honing oil as well.
 Honing Oil helps people in getting the debris out of any object.
 It also makes sure that the metallic particles released from the blades don’t adhere to the stone material.
 If the mineral oil seems a bit thick to you, you can always dilute it up with mineral spirits.

 In this case, even from an old sharpening stone.
 Now, there ARE some rules as to how you’d apply it.
 I’ll just go over them in brief for you.

 - First rule of thumb is; we don’t soak the stone in oil.
 Instead, we use very little of it on the surface.
 I’d say a quarter (or a little bit more) of it should do the trick.